Archive for Fungi

 The structure of these compounds was determined by Bartsch et al. in 2005.
 This work is in some places referenced with the comment that these compounds are toxic but if one reads the paper there is no such mention of toxicity.
 A review by Rani and Granchi in 2015 also notes that there is no biological assessment of these compounds.

-In fact this mushroom is widely described as toxic but the reality is that there is no data available anywhere to support this claim.
+This mushroom is widely described as toxic but the reality is that there is no data available anywhere to support this claim.
 Considering that this is such a common mushroom, one might expect some records of toxic effects to be recorded but there is nothing.
 Given that these are often found in indoor settings, they are the sort of things that pets might occasionally nibble on and in fact I noticed one such case on the Emergency Identification for Plants and Fungi page on Facebook.
 In this case a dog in Australia had eaten one.
 Inquiries with the vet revealed however that there was no indication of the dog suffering from toxic effects.

 I think that this is one of those cases of the propagation of mushroom myths like the old chestnut about Coprinus comatus being poisonous if consumed with alcohol.
 It probably has its origins in the fact that this mushroom was at one stage grouped with the Lepiotas which do contain species that are deadly poisonous.
 I think that consumption of a small mushroom like this would be pointless and I would not recommend it but I have read a report from one person who claims to have eaten them.